MeiShaohui/SVATN/README.md

 ## Citation
 ---------------------

-**Please kindly cite the papers if this code is useful and helpful for your research.**
+**Please kindly cite the paper if this code is useful and helpful for your research.**

 ```bibtex
 @ARTICLE{Zhang2022SVATN,